JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

   For more control over how a language is injected, plugin authors use the `com.intellij.languageInjectionPerformer` EP.
 - Implementing the `com.intellij.multiHostInjector` EP gives plugin authors the most control over where and how language injection will take place.

-In the following sections, we’ll discuss these three options in more detail.
+In the following sections, we'll discuss these three options in more detail.

 ## IntelliLang